nimmis/docker-debian/README.md

-## Debian Jessie version with some extra commands
+## Debian Wheezy/Jessie version with some extra commands
  [![Docker Hub; nimmis/debian](https://img.shields.io/badge/dockerhub-nimmis%2Fdebian-green.svg)](https://registry.hub.docker.com/u/nimmis/debian)

 This is a docker images with different versions of Debian with a working init process and syslog